jennifermarsman/PhiRecycling/README.md

 ## Setup for CUDA compatible GPU

 Anaconda and Python are required downloads before running the commands below.
-To ensure Pytorch is CUDA compatible, rin this in your Anaconda Prompt:
+To ensure Pytorch is CUDA compatible, run this in your Anaconda Prompt:

 ```
 conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia